-Leaders come in all shapes and sizes and Ngahihi-o-te-ra Bidois provides leadership keys to develop their professional and personal Leadership.
-He has helped many leaders in business, education, sports and the community to increase their spheres of influence.
-He has also presented in various countries including Malaysia, the United States and England as well as conferences and seminars held throughout New Zealand.
+Bidois has helped many business, educational, sports and community leaders to increase their spheres of influence.
+He has also presented in various countries including Malaysia, Cornwall, America and England as well as conferences and seminars held throughout New Zealand.

-Drawing on his own experiences, the experiences of others and lessons from ancient Maori wisdom, Ngahihi will unravel truths to help you develop your own personal and professional leadership skills - no matter what your shape or size.
+Drawing on his own experiences, the experiences of others and lessons from ancient Maori wisdom, Bidois will unravel truths to help people develop their own personal and professional leadership skills - no matter what their shape or size.

 - Mastering Leadership